 Contact the company that supplies your area with water if you want to know exactly what your water contains, or look online for the information.
 You can then decide on which filters will be best for removing the problem impurities.

 Is It Safe to Bathe in Yellow Water?

-Washing and bathing in yellow water shouldn’t pose a major health risk, but if your discoloration is being caused by sediment, rust, tannins and bacteria, these may damage your appliances, showerheads and faucets.
+Washing and bathing in yellow water shouldn’t pose a major health risk, but if your discoloration is being caused by sediment, rust, tannins and stain causing bacteria, these may damage your appliances, showerheads and faucets.
 If you can, it’s best to wait until you have normal-colored water before you bathe again.
 Obviously, this doesn’t mean going months without showering – get the problem solved as quickly as possible!